What to expect at COP27

 - Address loss and damage:

 A key sticking point running up to COP27.
 Developed nations argue that existing mechanisms to fund the severe impacts from climate change in developing communities are better placed to provide support than establishing a new fund.
-However, the Group of 77, led by China (representing most developing nations) have insisted funding measures for loss and damage be a centre point of the agenda.10
+However, the Group of 77, led by China (representing most developing nations) have insisted funding measures for loss and damage be a center point of the agenda.10

 - Revisit and strengthen: